 Alterations: This building is shown as a two-story edifice on the 1907 Sanborn.
 The second floor was later removed and the building expanded to the east.
 Its west elevation walls exhibit outlines of original window and door openings that have been infilled with brick.
-The front ten or so feet of this building features different brick and fenestration than the rest of the building.
+The front ten or so feet of this building appears to have been altered with non-original brick fenestration.